 Yes, it is appropriate to send a green or flowering plant.
 Similarly, with vase arrangements, the bereaved may bring the plant home with them.

 I've Missed the Funeral!
 Is it Still Okay to Send Flowers to the Family's Home?

 Absolutely.
 Floral honors are always appreciated, no matter when they are received.
-Even if you will also be attending the funeral, sending flowers to the bereaved's home is a wonderful gesture.
-Some people choose to send flowers a week or so after the funeral, after the necessary chaos of a death.
-It has actually become popular to send flowers to the home over a period of time after the funeral to remind the bereaved that we are still thinking of them and their loss.
+Even if you plan to attend the funeral, sending flowers to the bereaved's home is a beautiful gesture.
+Some people choose to send flowers a few days or so after the funeral or services once the necessary chaos of a death has settled.
+This can send a comforting message to the bereaved that you are still thinking of them even though the services have passed.